 - Runner: The Runner is the narrow and lengthy path (or way) that allows the molten metal to enter into the cavity of the mold.

 How the Casting Process Takes Place?

 Generally, the casting cavity is prepared with the help of Sand and few other materials.
-The parts that are used to produce mold cavity in the casting process is called Pattern.
+The parts that are used to produce mold cavity is called Pattern.
 The general process of casting involves a great human effort.

 The cope is the upper part of the casting; it is also filled and rammed with the sand tightly.
 Before ramming, we should make sure that the riser portion and gatting system is well designed.